sarantium/fictionideas/docs/productivity.md

 - **Contextual**: Add custom data sources for more specific and specialised outcomes
 - **Connected**: Access to internal and external tools
 - **Automatic**: Agents execute creative and directed tasks semi-autonomously
-- **Fast**: Compressing cycle times to one hour product management sprints
+- **Fast**: Compressing task cycle times to minutes and workflow cycle times to an hour
 - **Solo**: Get more done with only yourself-in-the-loop
+- **Safe**: Validated output that enforces structure and reliability